Glossary of Binocular Terms

 Schmidt-Pechan PrismSchmidt-Pechan Prism

-The Schmidt-Pechan prism is a merger of the Schmidt prism and the Pechan prism and is used to rotate an image by 180°.
-Most commonly used in binoculars as an image erecting system.
-They can produce binoculars that are more compact when compared to binoculars using a Porro prism design.
-Kowa Binoculars use this design in many of their top end binoculars including their popular Genesis XD44 and Genesis XD33 binoculars.
+The Schmidt-Pechan prism is a merger of the Schmidt prism (see above) and the Pechan prism and is used to rotate an image by 180° without changing the handedness and is the most commonly roof prism design used in binoculars as the image erecting system.

 Silver Mirror Coatings

-Whilst the roof prism design has many advantages over the porro prism design, it does have one major problem in that one surface of the prism does not have total internal reflection.
-Therefore to get the best optical performance it is very important for to raise the reflectivity of this surface and to do this, a mirror coating is used on those surfaces.
+Whilst the Schmidt-Pechan roof prism design has many advantages over the porro prism design, it does have one major problem in that one surface of the prism does not reflect 100% of the light that hits it.
+Therefore to get the best optical performance it is very important to raise the reflectivity of this surface and to do this, a highly reflective mirror coating is used on those surfaces.

 On most lower quality optics, an aluminum mirror coating is used due to its low cost and fairly high reflectivity of 87% to 93%.
 A silver mirror coating is used when a higher reflectivity (reflectivity of 95% to 98%) is needed and the benefits outweigh the increase in cost.
 The practice of forming high reflectivity optical coatings with silver also takes substantially more effort than with aluminum, in part because of specific material problems that arise from the aggregated structure of depositing thin metallic films.

-Note: Some optical manufacturers go even further and use dielectric prism coatings that have a reflectivity of more than 99%
+Note: Some optical manufacturers go even further and use dielectric prism coatings on their roof prisms that have a reflectivity of more than 99%

 Spherical Aberration